-Nunes clashes with Dem\s over FBI memo review
+Schiff accuses Nunes of altering memo before sending to White House

+But senior Democratic committee official disputed that characterization of the alterations to the memo and said they did not resolve the factual problems that have been raised by the FBI or Justice Department.

+"The changes are not cosmetic and almost all of them are unrelated to concerns about sensitive information.
+Instead, they try to water down some of the Majority's assertions," the official said.
+"While the Minority has continually pointed out flaws in the majority document, we have not requested any changes because we feel the whole document is fundamentally flawed."

-Washington (CNN)A transcript of the meeting where House Intelligence Committee Republicans voted to release their memo alleging FISA surveillance abuses shows Chairman Devin Nunes playing hardball with Democratic efforts to delay the vote and refusing to say if the White House had any involvement in his efforts.
+Earlier Wednesday, a transcript of the meeting where House Intelligence Committee Republicans voted to release their memo was released, which showed Nunes playing hardball with Democratic efforts to delay the vote and refusing to say if the White House had any involvement in his efforts.

-In the transcript, released Wednesday, Nunes clashed with Democrats over whether his staff was talking to the White House about the memo.
+In the transcript, Nunes clashed with Democrats over whether his staff was talking to the White House about the memo.
 The hour-long meeting Monday broke sharply along partisan lines, with even one of the most vulnerable Republicans in the House, Rep. Will Hurd of Texas, joining Nunes in voting down Democratic motions, including to allow the Justice Department and FBI to review the classified four-page memo and brief their panel before its release.

-Ranking Democrat Rep. Adam Schiff of California said he had spoken to FBI Director Chris Wray about his concerns with the document -- which alleges abuses of the FISA law connected with obtaining a surveillance warrant on a member of Trump's campaign team -- but Nunes rejected the motion.
+Schiff said he had spoken to FBI Director Chris Wray about his concerns with the document -- which alleges abuses of the FISA law connected with obtaining a surveillance warrant on a member of Trump's campaign team -- but Nunes rejected the motion.

 "I would say to the gentleman that the Department of Justice and the FBI have been under investigation by this committee for many, many months for FISA abuse and other matters," Nunes said.
 "That investigation continues.
 And I would urge my colleagues to vote no, we are not going to be briefed by people that are under investigation by this committee."